 Shared intelligence for Canada’s environment

-EcoAnalytics is a cooperative enterprise supported by its Partners and Subscribers, as well six generous Funding Partners: The J.W.
-McConnell Family Foundation, Metcalf Foundation, North Growth Foundation, Trottier Family Foundation, Ivey Foundation and Social Sciences and Research Council of Canada.
+EcoAnalytics is a cooperative enterprise supported by its Members and Subscribers, as well Canadian funding partners: The J.W.
+McConnell Family Foundation, North Family Foundation, Trottier Family Foundation, Echo Foundation, and Sitka Foundation.

-Partners include the Canadian Parks and Wilderness Society, Conservation Council of New Brunswick, David Suzuki Foundation, Ecojustice, Ecology Action Centre, Environmental Defence, Équiterre, Greenpeace, Nature Canada, Pembina Institute and West Coast Environmental Law.
+Members include the Canadian Parks and Wilderness Society, Conservation Council of New Brunswick, David Suzuki Foundation, Ecojustice, Ecology Action Centre, Environmental Defence, Greenpeace, Nature Canada, Pembina Institute, and West Coast Environmental Law.
 Subscribers include the Canadian Environmental Law Association, Nature Conservancy of Canada, and WWF-Canada.

 |Detailed cross-tabulated results (Excel, PDF)|